TransitFit: combined multi-instrument exoplanet transit fitting for JWST, HST and ground-based transmission spectroscopy studies: Applications of

-\tranf{} was initially designed for use in spectroscopy studies, but also be applied to temporal studies, either in updating ephemerides of planets, or in studying systems for TTVs, which can be indicative of other planets in a system.
+\tranf{} was initially designed for use in spectroscopy studies, but also be applied to temporal studies, either in updating ephemeris of planets, or in studying systems for TTVs, which can be indicative of other planets in a system.

-In this section, we will demonstrate the application of \tranf{} in three different scenarios, illustrating the impact of using LDTk to inform LDC fitting.
+In this section, we demonstrate the application of \tranf{} in four different scenarios, illustrating the impact of using LDTk to inform LDC fitting.
 First, we will discuss the fitting of multi-wavelength, ground based photometric observations of the low-density hot Neptune WASP-127~b \citep{WASP-127b_discovery}, using previously unpublished data acquired from the SPEARNET network of telescopes.
-We then move to applying \tranf{} to \textit{TESS} observations of the warm Jupiter WASP-91~b \citep{WASP-91b_discovery} and provide updated ephemerides and orbital parameters for the system.
-Finally, we analyse \textit{TESS} observations of the hot Jupiter WASP-126~b \citep{WASP-126b_discovery}, a system which contentiously exhibits TTVs \citep{WASP-126b_TTVs, WASP-126c_no-evidence}, and use \tranf{} to show that there is no statistically significant evidence of TTVs within $126$ transits observed by \textit{TESS}.
-For all three systems, we assume circular orbits and use \tranf{} to fit the global parameters of $P$, $t_0$, $a/R_\star$, and $i$, as well as the filter-specific $R_p/R_\star$ and LDC values.
+We then move to applying \tranf{} to \textit{TESS} observations of the warm Jupiter WASP-91~b \citep{WASP-91b_discovery} and provide updated ephemeris and orbital parameters for the system.
+Third, we analyse \textit{TESS} observations of the hot Jupiter WASP-126~b \citep{WASP-126b_discovery}, a system which contentiously exhibits TTVs \citep{WASP-126b_TTVs, WASP-126c_no-evidence}, and use \tranf{} to show that there is no statistically significant evidence of TTVs within 180 transits observed by \textit{TESS}.
+Fourth, we analyse a single spectroscopic channel of the \emph{HST} observation of WASP-43~b made by \citet{WASP-43b_kreidberg_HST} to demonstrate the capability of \tranf{} to handle complex systematics through custom detrending functions.
+Finally, we fit the \emph{JWST} and \emph{HST} observations of WASP-96~b simultaneously to generate a transmission spectrum and show the capability of \tranf{} to work with \emph{JWST} observations.
+For all five systems, we assume circular orbits and use \tranf{} to fit the global parameters of $P$, $t_0$, $a/R_\star$, and $i$, as well as the filter-specific $R_p/R_\star$ and LDC values.
+We use an uncertainty multiplier of 10 for the LDC values, which is based on comparison of results from different grids in {\sc ExoCTK} \citep{matthew_bourque_2021_4556063} and {\sc ExoTiC-LD} \citep{david_grant_2022_7437681}.